laberning/openrowingmonitor/README.md

 Open Rowing Monitor is a Node.js application that runs on a Raspberry Pi and measures the rotation of the rower's flywheel (or similar) to calculate rowing specific metrics, such as power, split time, speed, stroke rate, distance and calories.

-We currently develop and test it with a Sportstech WRX700 waterrower and a NordicTrack RX-800 hybrid magetic/airrower.
-But it should run fine with any rowing machine that uses an air or water resistance mechanism as long as you can add something to measure the speed of the flywheel.
+We currently develop and test it with a Sportstech WRX700 water-rower and a NordicTrack RX-800 hybrid magnetic / air-rower.
+But it should run fine with any rowing machine that uses some kind of damping mechanism, as long as you can add something to measure the speed of the flywheel.
 We suspect it works well with DIY rowing machines like the [Openergo](https://openergo.webs.com) too.

 ## Features